SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 1: Monitoring and Alert Rule.md

-# Challenge 1: Monitoring and Alert Rule
+# Solution 1: Monitoring and Alert Rule

 1. Login to **Azure Portal** with your credentials given in environment details.